You need to have a working Linux installation (Unix) for this class. There are primarily three ways you can get Linux:

 • Dual boot your laptop to run Linux along with Window.
 This requires some BIOS hacking skills.
 If you get it work, it will save lots of installation troubles.
 However, I don’t have many instructions on this approach since different computers come with different BIOS.
 In this case, Google is your friend who may help you get this done.
 If you choose to go this route, please choose Ubuntu 20.04.

 • Linux on Windows via WSL2.
-As a virtual machine solution, WSL2 really suprises me with its undiscounted performance.
+As a virtual machine solution, WSL2 really suprises me with its undiscounted performance, even with native Nvidia GPU support now.

 Note that even though a virtual machine (like VMbox) can technically work, with the great performance cost, it is barely usable for deep reinforcement learning development.